 A way to keep them safe is either to book a room with a safe or to invest in an anti-theft wallet.
 Find more tips for a good business trip packing checklist and make sure you’re always prepared.
-Making digital copies are important documents can be of real use during a business trip.
+Making digital copies of important documents can be helpful during a business trip.

 3. Ensure access to emergency money

-It’s highly important to do some research before business travel, particularly when entering a new country.
-Look up the nearest embassy, so that in case of emergency, such as political unrest or even adverse circumstances such as a stolen passport, embassies can help business travellers through the situation and provide up-to-date safety information.
+It’s important to do some research before business travel, particularly when entering a new country.
+Look up the nearest embassy – in case of emergency, such as political unrest or even adverse circumstances such as a stolen passport, embassies can help business travelers through the situation and provide up-to-date safety information.

 5. Purchase corporate travel insurance

-The nature of corporate travel means that employees are often travelling with sensitive information and expensive office equipment.
-Purchasing travel insurance protects travellers in case of cancellation, delay and losing personal possessions.
-This ensures business travellers are safe and secure across the board.
+The nature of corporate travel means employees are often traveling with sensitive information and expensive office equipment.
+Purchasing travel insurance protects travelers in case of cancellation, delay, or losing personal possessions.
+This ensures business travelers are safe and secure across the board.

 6. Share your accommodation details

-Particularly for solo business travellers, sharing accommodation details with a family member or loved one can be very helpful in case of emergency.
+Particularly for solo business travelers, sharing accommodation details with a family member or loved one can be helpful in case of emergency.
 Sharing general plans or an itinerary is also important.
 Keeping colleagues and your team lead aware of your travel plans is also highly recommended.

 7. Connect to private virtual networks

-During corporate travel, employees might need to log on and work from airport lounges, cafes or local offices.
-Logging in to private networks can protect work data and protect devices from being compromised, especially when using open networks or public Wi-Fi.
-Travellers should also consider using a screen protector that hides your laptop screen for anyone with a wandering eye.
+During corporate travel, employees might need to log in and work from airport lounges, cafes, or local offices.
+Logging in to private networks can protect work data and devices from being compromised, especially when using open networks or public Wifi.
+Travelers should also consider using a screen protector that hides your laptop screen for anyone with a wandering eye.

 One of the most important travel tips is also researching local emergency services in case of dangerous circumstances.
-That includes locating the nearest police station, saving in your phone the universal emergency number and even adding your bank or credit card company’s phone numbers in your agenda.
+That includes locating the nearest police station, saving the universal emergency number in your phone, and even adding your bank or credit card company’s phone numbers in your agenda.

 9. Watch out for travel scams

 Unfortunately, travel scams are pretty common in most parts of the world and visitors tend to be easy targets.
-Double-check before you leave about what kinds of scams are specifically popular at your destination, so you can be aware of dangers.
-In addition, you can reach out to other travellers for safety tips and read up on blogs and travel experiences to understand what professional scammers are doing so you can avoid it.
+Double-check before you leave about what kinds of scams are specifically popular at your destination so you can be aware of dangers.
+In addition, reach out to other travelers for safety tips and read up on blogs and travel experiences to understand what professional scammers are doing so you can avoid it.